-Before we burrow down this rabbit hole, it is important to lay a framework that we can work off.
+Before we burrow down this rabbit hole, it is essential to lay a framework that we can work off.
 Essentially, what makes for an accessible publication?
-There are multiple standards such as ARIA, WCAG, EPUB standards as well as the ONIX metadata standard.
-The important thing is that any document needs to be perceivable, operable, understandable and robust.
+There are multiple standards, such as ARIA, WCAG, EPUB standards, and the ONIX metadata standard.
+The important thing is that any document needs to be perceivable, operable, understandable, and robust.
 Since content is widespread throughout the web, it probably makes sense to focus on this area for scientific journal publishing.
-On top of the structural foundation and semantic layer is EPUB3.
-It defines all the components of a publication (content documents, navigation between them, images, metadata, and other resources) all packaged up in a .zip container called an EPUB.
+On top of the structural foundation and semantic layer is EPUB3, which defines all the components of a publication (content documents, navigation between them, images, metadata, and other resources) all packaged up in a .zip container called an EPUB.
 In terms of accessibility, it is a big boon in several ways.

 Other forms of accessibility are ensuring that content is made available at any given time.
 Take disabled students in Higher Education Institutions.
 What works for other students may not work for them.
 Depending on the student’s impediments, the assistive technology will be customized as needed.
-PDFs may have image descriptions, which for scholarly and technical content may involve consultation with faculty to properly explain each figure and image.
+PDFs may have image descriptions, which may involve consultation with faculty to adequately explain each figure and image for scholarly and technical content.

-Other forms such as alt-text and closed captioning have created significant impact in the industry.
+Other forms, such as alt-text and closed captioning, have created a significant impact in the industry.
 Alt-text has provided impressive options to publishers everywhere.
-Alt-text provides readers with contextual descriptions of images, enhancing comprehension and providing a richer reading experience.
+Alt-text provides readers with contextual descriptions of images, enhancing comprehension, and providing a richer reading experience.
 Recently, Wiley incorporated alt-text into their content to make accessible worldwide.
-In relation to this, scholarly publishing service providers have provided closed captioning services to publishers worldwide to provide accessibility where one thought none was possible.
+Concerning this, scholarly publishing service providers have offered closed captioning services to publishers worldwide to provide accessibility where one thought none was possible.
 Why closed captioning?
-Research on closed captioning shows that marginalized groups can have access to same kind of education that regular people would take for granted.
-Some reports have shown that US colleges have 10-20% disabled student enrollment.
+Research on closed captioning shows that marginalized groups can access the same kind of education that regular people would take for granted.
+Some reports have shown that US colleges have 10-20% of disabled student enrollment.
 With that in mind, it gives more thought to the theory that there is a realm for accessibility in all shapes and forms.

 The whole point of accessibility is to make it open to everyone in every possible way.
-The future is not far off when versions of books, journals, articles and other form of content are available to every individual.
-The road may be long but the progress that is being made will be useful to all STM/scholarly publishers all across the publishing spectrum.
+The future is not far off when versions of books, journals, articles, and other forms of content are available to every individual.
+The road may be long, but the progress made will be useful to all STM/scholarly publishers all across the publishing spectrum.